Hellmonk/bloatcrawl2/README.md

 * **Troll Two**: They're eating her!
 And then they're going to eat me!
 Oh my GAHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHD!
 * **Turtles** are hard-shelled warriors trained in the arts of ninjutsu.
 They fight evil wherever it can be found and follow a strict honour code.
 * Deeper than deep, **Unfathomable Dwarves** cannot heal even through divine means.
 However, they have adapted to heal on kills and brew ambrosia potions from leftover life essence.
+* **Unipodes** are distantly related to Octopodes, but have a single tentacle instead of eight.
+They can only wear one ring and cannot use two-handed weapons.
+* The permanently baked **Weed Elves** aren't quite as smart or nimble as other elves, but they are still skilled at magic.
+They trail smoke wherever they go.
 * **Xeno Elves** are strange insectoid creatures from a distant land.
 Their magical efficiency is far better than most species, but drains when moving near enemies.
 * **Yeti** are large, seldom-seen creatures that live on frozen mountain peaks.
 Sufficiently mature Yeti passively freeze adjacent foes.